manoharmeena123/Track-It/README.md

-# Track IT a Clockify Clone
+# Track IT
 Time tracking software used by millions.
-Clockify is a time tracker and timesheet app that lets you track work hours across projects.
+TrackIt is a time tracker and timesheet app that lets you track work hours across projects.
 Unlimited users, free forever.

 ## Deployment